Alfinff/Alfinff/README.md

 ## Hi there 👋
+I am an experienced Fullstack Developer with more than 5 years of exposure in the IT, Fintech & Start up industry.
+I am an open-minded person, willing to take any advice from others and likes neatness.

 <!--
 **Alfinff/Alfinff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.